 Vicente Sederberg LLP is not just a law firm that decided to jump into the cannabis space.
 We are a cannabis law firm, and we have been at the leading edge of cannabis law and policy since the inception of the regulated cannabis industry.
 We do not just help clients navigate marijuana and hemp laws and regulations — we help shape those policies, and we have an unparalleled track record of advancing the legal cannabis industry in a dynamic and responsible manner.
 As Rolling Stone magazine put it, VS is “the country’s first powerhouse marijuana law firm.”

 When VS was founded in 2010, it was just a handful of employees working out of a tiny office suite in Denver.
-Today, the firm has more than 75 employees, including about three dozen attorneys, working out of offices in Denver, Boston, Los Angeles, New York, Austin, and Jacksonville.
+Today, the firm has more than 75 employees, including about three dozen attorneys, working out of offices in Denver, Boston, Los Angeles, New York, New Jersey, Austin, and Jacksonville.
 We also maintain strategic relationships with a number of leading firms around the U.S. and across the globe that specialize in areas of the law that are critical to cannabis clients.

 VS offers a full suite of services — legal, corporate, regulatory, policy and research — for all types of plant-touching marijuana and hemp businesses (cultivators, retailers, extractors, product manufacturers, distributors, and testing labs), ancillary businesses, investors, trade associations, and governmental bodies.